 Create a CI/CD pipeline for Java with the Azure DevOps Project

-The Azure DevOps Project presents a simplified experience which creates Azure resources and sets up a continuous integration (CI) and continuous delivery (CD) pipeline for your Java app in Visual Studio Team Services (VSTS), which is Microsoft's DevOps solution for Azure.
+The Azure DevOps Project presents a simplified experience which creates Azure resources and sets up a continuous integration (CI) and continuous delivery (CD) pipeline for your Java app in Azure DevOps Services.

 If you don't have an Azure subscription, you can get one free through Visual Studio Dev Essentials.